Digital Photo Academy

 Product Advice

-Student question and review of Nikon D850
+Student Question and Review of Nikon D850

 My daughter just graduated college and she has purchased a Nikon D850 SLR and a 18-140 lens.
 She would like to purchase a Nikon 70-300.
 Do you have any recommendations for her on that lens or a different one that may be a better choice for her?